PanagiwthsPapatheodoropoulos/fullstack-tsel/README.md

 ## Copyright and Licensing

-Copyright (c) 2025 Your Name.
+Copyright (c) 2025 Panagiotis Papatheodoropoulos.
 All rights reserved.

 This project is licensed under the terms of the MIT License.
 A copy of the license can be found in the [LICENSE](LICENSE) file in the root of this repository.